noxymon-mekari/mkrgen/docs/docs/advanced-flag/kafka.md

 # Kafka Consumer

-The Kafka consumer feature adds a complete Kafka consumer implementation to your Go Blueprint project using the `github.com/segmentio/kafka-go` library.
+The Kafka consumer feature adds a complete Kafka consumer implementation to your mkrgen project using the `github.com/segmentio/kafka-go` library.
 This feature creates a structured, production-ready Kafka consumer that can be easily integrated into your application.

 ## Features